jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 03-06-2025` Disable foul and miss buttons when points remaining is at 0 (Player 2)

++ `TODO:` Apply points remaining fix for multiple red pots in the same shot for player 2

++ `TODO:` Restore playing through the final colour sequence for player 2.

++ `TODO:` Ensure that at no point do the number of red balls potted by both players exceeds 15.

++ `TODO:` Refactor code generated so far to reduce total lines in the script, make it more readable and easier to maintain.

 + `TODO:` BUG: "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table

 + `TODO:` BUG: Player 1 clicks "MISS" without applying their Redball pot(s).